usagitoneko97/klara/A4_CFG/readme.md

 ### 1.6.5.
 Testing for Live Variable Analysis
 **Note**: In file `test_live_variable.py`.

  The first type is an AST type.
-AST is the actual input of the CFG class and can be build like this:
+AST is the actual input of the CFG class and can be built like this:

 ```python
 import ast